Bhuvan279/Bhuvan279/README.md

 -->

 - 😄 Hello!
 I'm Bhuvan Biju, a Computer Science student at the University of South Florida.
-- 🌱 Currently working on BullsSulease (Live now: https://bullsublease.com) and griding Leetcode!
+- 🌱 Currently working on BullsSulease (Live now: https://bullsublease.com) and grinding Leetcode!
 - 🔭 Interested in leveraging technology to solve real-world problems.
 - 👨‍🏫 Led technical workshops and innovative projects like BullSublease, Tweet'N'Grow and CommShield.
 - ⚡ Driven by my passion for web development, AI robotics.